Updated November 21, 2025.

 Partner With Your Network

-Check out your LinkedIn network for interesting posts from that person you met at that networking event or that business owner you admire.
-Build relationships with existing connections and make new ones, too — engage with suggested posts and introduce yourself in open discussions.
+Don’t underestimate the importance of your existing connections!
+Check out your LinkedIn network for interesting posts from that person you met at that networking event, or that business owner you admire.
+Build relationships with folks you know and meet new connections, too — engage with suggested posts and introduce yourself in open discussions.

 Everything you learn while researching potential career transitions is valuable information — even if that information is, “I absolutely do NOT want the same job they have.”